octo-technology/OpenTezos/docs/smartpy/introduction.md

 **SmartPy offers an alternative.**

 SmartPy is a Smart Contract library.
 It comes with numerous tools in the form of [SmartPy.io](https://smartpy.io/).
-It greatly eases the accessibility, understandability and, provability of smart contracts on Tezos.
+It greatly eases the accessibility, understandability, and provability of smart contracts on Tezos.
 A few of the main advantages are:

 - It is based on a popular programming language: _Python_
 - It has a set of high-level primitives, called _SmartML_, written in _OCaml_ that can be compiled into Michelson.
-These primitives also exist on their own and can be executed, simulated and, analyzed.
+These primitives also exist on their own and can be executed, simulated and analyzed.
   > **OCaml** is an industrial-level programming language, that supports functional, imperative, and object-oriented styles.
   > Smart contracts in SmartML are abstract syntax trees, as it is normally done in OCaml, with values, expressions, commands, etc.
 - It has a compiler that translates _SmartML_ contracts into _Michelson_.